 Whether you’re saving for your first car or your kid’s college education, there are several savings accounts and registry products to help you keep your eye on the financial target.

-Here’s what you need to know about goal-setting accounts.
+Here’s what to know about goal-setting accounts.

 Goal savings vs. general savings

 The benefit of having a checking account for daily expenses and a savings account for emergency funds is that the separate accounts provide a barrier preventing you from accidentally spending money that should go to funding your future.
 Goal-setting accounts work the same way.

 A goal-oriented account allows a consumer to set a specific financial target, figure out how long it will take to reach that target and slowly sock away money in an account far away from the temptations of everyday spending.
 They are available in three varieties — registries, savings accounts and subaccounts joined to a regular savings account or checking account.

 The accounts are insured by the Federal Deposit Insurance Corp.